NitishBhatt07/WomenSafetyUsers/README.md

 # WomenSafetyUsers
-this is a app for women safety. in this i implemented live location tracking. multiusers can register and login this application. all the data stored in firebase firestore
+this is a app for women safety. there are two application of it. for user and the another one for Admin. in this i implemented live location tracking. multiusers can register and login this application. all the data stored in firebase firestore